-This is an issue that almost all my patients are concerned about – whether they have come to me to help them prepare for a healthy pregnancy, or if I have helped them get pregnant naturally and are now concerned about maintaining a healthy weight during their pregnancy.
+This is an issue almost all my patients are concerned about – whether they have consulted me to help them prepare for a healthy pregnancy, or if I have helped them get pregnant naturally and they are now concerned about maintaining a healthy weight during their pregnancy.

 I hope I’ve given you more of an understanding of how to listen to your body’s cues so that you can make wise and healthy choices for a healthier pregnancy outcome.

 Joanne Lipinski – Fertility Naturopath Melbourne